Bihar Elections 2020: Women, youth top focus in JD(U)’s vision document

 Bihar Election 2020: List of BJP star campaigners for phase 1

 The JD(U) led by Chief Minister Nitish Kumar also has promised to set up a government department for skills and entrepreneurship.
 This department would have ITIs and polytecinics.
-The vision document also speaks of improving rural connectivity within the state and and national highways for easy accessibility.
-Further the party has decided to focus on water to every agricultural farm.
+The vision document also speaks of improving rural connectivity within the state and national highways for easy accessibility.
+Further, the party has decided to focus on water to every agricultural farm.

 The people have seen the government achieve almost all its targets set as part of seven resolves in the past five years.
 Nitish Kumar delivers what he promises, JD(U), working president Ashok Choudhary said.